-In October 2022, the Board approved the second tranche of up to ₱3.0 billion.
-The SEC approved the offer supplement in December 2022 for ₱2.4 billion with an oversubscription of up to ₱0.6 billion.
-These bonds have a five-year term with a fixed interest rate of 8.00% p.a. and an early redemption option in the 3rd and 4th years, and a seven-year term with a fixed interest rate of 8.75% p.a. and an early redemption option in the 5th and 6th years.
-Proceeds will fund eligible green projects and repay certain outstanding loans.
+In October 2022, the BOD of ALCO approved the remaining second tranche of the Bonds of up to ₱3.0 billion.
+In December 2022, the SEC approved the offer supplement for the second tranche amounting to ₱2.4 billion with an oversubscription of up to ₱0.6 billion.
+The Bonds have a term ending five years from the issue date with a fixed interest rate of 8.00% p.a. and early redemption option on the 3rd and 4th year from issue date, and term ending seven years from the issue date with a fixed interest rate of 8.7557% p.a. and early redemption option on the 5th and 6th year from issue date.
+The proceeds of the Bonds is for the development of eligible green projects and payment of certain outstanding loans of the Group.

-The Company is required to maintain debt to equity ratio of not more than 2.00x and current ratio of at least 1.50x based on its consolidated financial statements.
-As at December 31, 2024 and 2023, the Company is compliant with these financial ratios.
+ALCO shall maintain the following financial ratios, with testing to be done on an annual basis, for as long as any of the ASEAN Green Bonds remain outstanding: debt to equity ratio of not more than 2.00x and current ratio of at least 1.50x.
+Testing of both financial covenants shall be done on April 30 of each year, using the December 31 audited consolidated financial statements of the Group.
+As at March 31, 2025 and December 31, 2024, the Group is compliant with these financial ratios.